freeyob/about/README.md

-# Welcome to My GitHub Profile
+---
+layout: page

-## About Me
+title: About
+permalink: /about/
+---
 Hello!
 I'm Allen Zhang, a coder with a passion for creating.
 I enjoy working on projects related to web and ai, and I'm always eager to learn new things and take on challenges.

 ## Skills
 - Programming Languages: Java
 - Tools and Technologies: Spring
 - Other Skills:

 ## Projects
 Here are some of the projects I've been working on: